mobile virtual network operator

 What does an MVNO do?

 A mobile virtual network operator (MVNO) provides mobile phone services to consumers, but does not own the infrastructure to support these services.
-Instead, an MVNO purchases network services wholesale from one or more mobile network operators and then rebrands and sells these services to its customers under its own name.
+Instead, an MVNO purchases network services wholesale from one or more mobile network operators and then rebrands and sells these services to its customers under its name.
 An MVNO is responsible for the following activities:

 1. Marketing and customer acquisition: MVNOs market and sell their services to their target customers.